-- Goals and strategies for reducing costs by securing new funding for services; finding alternate ways to fund services; cost sharing; and leveraging funds.
+- Reduce costs by securing new funding for services; finding alternate ways to fund services; cost sharing; and leveraging funds.

-- An outreach plan for engaging potential funders, such as the business community and foundations, and identify shared priorities with prospective contributors.
+- Engage potential funders, such as the business community and foundations, and identify shared priorities with prospective contributors.

-- Capacity building and promoting more efficient use of existing resources among funded agencies.
+- Build capacity and promoting more efficient use of existing resources among funded agencies.

-- Creating and/or supporting coordinated policy agendas with statewide and local advocacy groups and legislators.
+- Create and/or supporting coordinated policy agendas with statewide and local advocacy group and legislators.